If you’re looking at a roof installation, you’re probably in one of these situations:

 Budget tip: allow a contingency if your roof has had ongoing leaks.

-If you’re specifically dealing with a garage, dormer, or extension, you’ll usually want to check your flat roof options here: Click here
+If you’re specifically dealing with a garage, dormer, or extension, it’s worth weighing up your flat roof options before committing to a material.

 How long a roof installation usually takes